-Career Development Grants (CDG) are designed to assist individuals who have chosen to further their education through non-degree programs such as licensing and certification trainings, workshops or other career advancing programs.
+Career Development Grants (CDG) are designed to assist individuals who have chosen to further their education through non-degree seeking programs such as licensing and certification trainings, workshops, or other career advancing programs.
 These grants are merit-based, meaning how well you do on your application determines the amount of your award.

-Koniag Shareholders and registered descendants who wish to enroll in non-degree seeking, short term (six weeks or less) courses of study which will increase their opportunities for employment or job advancement.
+Koniag Shareholders and registered Descendants who wish to enroll in non-degree seeking, short term courses of study which will increase their opportunities for employment or job advancement.

 Required Documents for Career Development Grant